-Mv Dania was built in Norway in 1965 and until its decommissioning, she plied the Indian Ocean for more than 15 years carrying livestock.
-After decommissioning, and on her way to India on retirement, Buccaneer Diving, a Mombasa-based company, bought and made it an artificial reef.
+Before decommissioning, the ship carried livestock in the Indian Ocean for over 15 years.
+While en route to India after decommissioning, it had completed this task.
+After decommissioning and on her way to India on retirement, Buccaneer Diving, a Mombasa-based company, bought and made it an artificial reef.

 The ship now lies in around 35 M of water, just off Bamburi Beach.
-She was fully prepared for sinking, with her engines removed and hull cleaned to negate any environmental impact, and her interior fully cleared for safe penetration by divers.
+They removed her engines, cleaned her hull to negate any environmental impact, and prepared her fully cleared interior for sinking, allowing divers to penetrate it.

-She now has a specialised ‘assault course’ for trainee divers on her upper deck (at around 15 M) while special direction lines have been laid below deck for divers who wish to penetrate the wreck, down to 30 M at the ship’s lowest level.
+Her upper deck now features a specialized ‘assault course’ for trainee divers at around 15 M, and they have laid special direction lines below deck for divers who want to penetrate the wreck, down to 30 M at the ship’s lowest level.

 This ease of access makes her an ideal classroom for specialised dive courses.
 Wreck diving trips and courses will be led from the nearby Voyager Resort, Whitesands and other local hotels.
 Buccaneer has established a specialist wreck diving website with more information.

-A Cement Barge was sunk off the South Coast the same year.
+In the same year, they discovered a sunken barge off the South Coast.
 The wreck has proved popular with abundant marine life and wreck divers.
-Mv Dania was formerly known as Mv Rodriguez.
-Have you done any diving near the Mv Dania lately?
+Mv Rodriguez used to be the former name of Dania.
+Have you done any diving near the MV Dania lately?
 Share your experiences by commenting below.